omni-network/omni/docs/site/docs/protocol/introduction.md

 <figure>
   <img src="/img/high-level-arch.svg" alt="High-Level Arch" />
-  <figcaption>*Following a user deposit call to an xdApp*</figcaption>
+  <figcaption>*Following a user deposit call to an xapp*</figcaption>
 </figure>

 ### Stepwise Walkthrough

+Note: we refer to an `xapp` as a smart contract application that exists on multiple chains.
+In this example, we'll use Arbitrum as the "source chain" and Optimism as the "destination chain".

-1. User calls a `deposit()` function in the source xdApp contract (deployed in Arbitrum) that means to perform a call to another contract in Optimism.
+1. User calls a function on the xapp contract on Arbitrum that intends to interact with a contract on Optimism
-2. The source xdApp contract calls the `xcall` method on the deployed Omni Portal contract in Arbitrum[^1]
+2. The source xapp contract calls the `xcall` method on the Omni Portal contract on Arbitrum[^1]
 3. The Portal contract emits a `XMsg` Event containing relevant data for the destination chain contract call
-4. Validators read the emitted Event, create an `xBlock` & attest to it, and the Relayer service reads this data
+4. Validators read the emitted Event, create an `xBlock` & attest to it.
-5. The Relayer service pushes the information from the `XMsg` in the attested `xBlock` to the destination chain by calling the destination Portal contract `xsubmit` method
+5. The Relayer service reads the attestations and pushes the information from the `XMsg` in the attested `xBlock` to the destination chain by calling the destination Portal contract's `xsubmit` method
-6. The Portal Contract in the destination chain performs the a contract call to the specified method in the destination contract as specified by the original call `xcall` in **2**.
+6. The Portal Contract on the destination chain performs the a contract call to the specified method in the destination contract as specified by the original call `xcall` in **2**.

 To read further on this message traversal see the [`XMsg` Lifecycle](./architecture/xmsg.md) section.